Mario L. McCartney, Managing Partner, Lex Justis Chambers about their belief in the power of collaboration with an open and approachable style.

 Tell us about you, your career, how you founded Lex Justis chambers.

 Mario L. McCartney: This year will make some 14 years as a legal practitioner in The Bahamas, and I must say that time goes by fast, but the first day of business of my beloved Lex Justis Chambers will remain a cherished milestone.
-Opening my own legal practice was a well thought out plan that was put into motion years before I completed my law degree.
+Opening my own legal practice was a well-thought-out plan that was put into motion years before I completed my law degree.

-At the time, I had spent a number of years studying abroad and well versed in travel, so it was always my intention to start a practice that would attract clients from around the world to do business in The Bahamas and was well aware of the critical role the internet would play in the way we do business in the future.
-So it was only natural that my firm would find its niche in corporate and commercial law, which would also include an element of wealth management and private client services that relied heavily on The Bahamas’ status as a well-known destination for tourist and seasoned travelers.
+At the time, I had spent a number of years studying abroad and was well versed in travel, so it was always my intention to start a practice that would attract clients from around the world to do business in The Bahamas and was well aware of the critical role the internet would play in the way we do business in the future.
+So it was only natural that my firm would find its niche in corporate and commercial law, which would also include an element of wealth management and private client services that relied heavily on The Bahamas’ status as a well-known destination for tourists and seasoned travelers.

 I am glad to see such plans materialize into the striving law firm that stands this present day.
 However, it was a decision that involved a tremendous amount of sacrifice and challenges that would convince even the best of us to simply give up and seek employment.
 Yet my intuition would always convince me to keep going, believing that the following day could bring endless possibilities, which only required me to demonstrate my knowledge and professional skills to the world at large and present the commercial opportunities that The Bahamas has to offer.